 Home with us until they’re home with you.℠

-FOHA is the enduring standard for no-kill rescues, saving and improving lives one paw at a time.
+FOHA is the enduring gold standard in quality for no-kill rescues, saving and improving the lives of homeless cats and dogs.
 We strive to:

 - Bring an end to the unnecessary killing of companion animals

 - Provide a safe haven for abused and abandoned animals

 - Provide food, shelter, medical care, rehabilitation, and compassion to homeless animals

 - Find permanent, loving homes for the animals in our care